 The golf team practices and plays at the Watertown Golf Club, a championship 18-hole golf course that is part of the 226-acre Taft School campus.
 Practice facilities include a driving range with unlimited range balls, putting and chipping areas, and an indoor hitting net and mats.
 Taft golf players receive complimentary afternoon and weekend tee times.
 The team also travels for spring break training in March of each year.

-For years, the team has been involved in supporting local charities, from the Special Olympics to organizations working to support children touched by domestic violence.
+For years, the team has been involved in supporting local charities, from the Special Olympics to organizations working to support children affected by domestic violence.
 During the academic year, the team organizes instructional golf clinics for local elementary school children.

 Tournament and League Records

 Pippy O’Connor Independent Schools Girls’ Golf Classic